 The IRB is composed primarily of faculty members, appointed to the committee by the Committee on Governance and Faculty Affairs.
 Each member serves a three-year term on the committee, on a rotating basis.
 In addition to the requirements of committee composition designated by the College, the composition of the IRB is mandated by the federal government, as per 45 CFR 46.107.

 However, it is not just the IRB that has responsibilities for human subjects protection.
 Any investigator, faculty member, staff member, student, or guest of the college who is planning to participate in a research project involving human subjects must receive training in Human Participant Protection, even if their research is found to be exempt.
 The required training reviews concepts such as the use of ethical principles and federal regulations, definitions of research terms (such as Informed Consent), and a description of the roles of both the IRB and the investigator.
 Online training is available at no cost through the Collaborative Institutional Training Initiative for any researcher not otherwise trained in these areas. *All members of the research team must complete training before participating in human subjects research.
-Documentation of training must be submitted to the IRB before a research project will be reviewed, and evidence of training must be subitted with all applications even if they have been previously submitted with another project.
+Documentation of training must be submitted to the IRB before a research project will be reviewed, and evidence of training must be submitted with all applications even if they have been previously submitted with another project.

 Federal regulations require that all IRB records be retained for at least three (3) years after completion of the research.
 These files will be kept with the IRB administrator at IRB@bowdoin.edu.
 Files to be retained include: